Police negotiate with shooting suspect in hotel near Detroit

-DETROIT (AP) – Police negotiated Thursday afternoon with a suspected gunman inside a suburban Detroit hotel after reports of gunfire led to evacuations and lockdowns in a popular dining and shopping area.
+DEARBORN, Mich.
+(AP) — Police negotiated Thursday afternoon in a suburban Detroit hotel room with an armed man they say wounded one person in gunfire that led to evacuations and lockdowns in a popular dining and shopping area.

+The shooting stemmed from a dispute over money with staff at the Hampton Inn in Dearborn, Police Chief Issa Shahin said at a news briefing.
+The wounded person was taken to a hospital, their name and condition not released.

 “Negotiators are working trying to resolve this peacefully,” Bartok said.